reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 ```

 The command keeps the answer key in memory, emits sanitized metrics only, and
 uses a temporary technical state directory.
-The current approved input is
-expected to remain `NOT_VERIFIED` until its Human-approved composition is
-12 supported cases plus 3 unsupported cases.
+It reads `RAG_CONTEXT_LIMIT` and
+prints the effective `context_limit` it ran at.
+The local runner reports
+`acceptance_verdict=NOT_VERIFIED` by design: the targets are checked locally,
+but only `telegram-sandbox` execution can lift the verification level.

 ## Runtime files and corpus replacement